MicrosoftDocs/fabric-docs/docs/data-science/classification-before-and-after-synapseml.md

 ## Classify using pyspark

-To choose the best LogisticRegression classifier using the `pyspark` library, we need to *explicitly* perform the following steps:
+To choose the best LogisticRegression classifier using the `pyspark` library, you need to *explicitly* perform the following steps:

 1. Process the features:
    * Tokenize the text column